WASasquatch/was-node-suite-comfyui/README.md

  - Image Seamless Texture: Create a seamless texture out of a image with optional tiling
  - Image Select Channel: Select a single channel of an RGB image
  - Image Select Color: Return the select image only on a black canvas
+ - Image Shadows and Highlights: Adjust the shadows and highlights of an image
+ - Image Size to Number: Get the `width` and `height` of an input image to use with **Number** nodes.
  - Image Style Filter: Style a image with Pilgram instragram-like filters
    - Depends on `pilgram` module
  - Image Threshold: Return the desired threshold range of a image